 Cast off your stitches.
 When you cast off make sure it’s not too tight otherwise you’ll have a really tight wrist hole!

 Now it’s time to get to work with the darning needle to sew your masterpiece together.
 We lay our pieces flat and sew them together one by one.

-Step 3: Time to attach the sleeves to the body.
+Time to attach the sleeves to the body.
 Make sure the middle of your sleeve is lined up with the shoulder seam.
 This will ensure the seam of your sleeve is right under your armpit, not half way around your arm!
 Once you've made sure it's all lined up, sew the sleeves to the shoulders.

 💭 It's normal for the wool to get a bit shabby as you go, so we recommend using a few pieces and tying them together underneath as you go!

 The last thing we do for every piece is weave in the ends.
-That’s basically just tidying up the piece so all loose ends are trimmed down and tucked into the back of your work.
+That’s basically just tidying up the piece so all loose ends are trimmed down and tucked into the inside of your work.
 You use the seams here to weave those ends in so they are nicely hidden away.

 We'd LOVE to see how you go!
 Share your masterpiece with us by tagging @cardigang_knits on Instagram or by sending us an email at email@example.com

 Until next time! 😘🧶💕

 Morgan & Cat xx